orblivion/KiwixSandstorm/.sandstorm/description.md

 ## Licensing

-[See here](https://github.com/orblivion/KiwixSandstorm/blob/release/COPYING) for licensing information about this app itself.
-[See here](https://github.com/orblivion/KiwixSandstorm/blob/release/distribution_licenses.md) for licensing information about the app's distribution, including bundled dependencies.
+[See here](https://github.com/orblivion/KiwixSandstorm/blob/release/README.md#license) for details on licensing, both for this app itself and bundled dependencies.